Religious art: Indian Buddhist art

+Chinese Buddhist art

 Christian art

 Christian sacred art is produced in an attempt to illustrate, supplement and portray in tangible form the principles of Christianity, though other definitions are possible.
 It is to make imagery of the different beliefs in the world and what it looks like.
 Most Christian groups use or have used art to some extent, although some have had strong objections to some forms of religious image, and there have been major periods of iconoclasm within Christianity.

 Most Christian art is allusive, or built around themes familiar to the intended observer.
 Images of Jesus and narrative scenes from the Life of Christ are the most common subjects, especially the images of Christ on the Cross.

 Scenes from the Old Testament play a part in the art of most Christian denominations.
 Images of the Virgin Mary, holding the infant Jesus, and images of saints are much rarer in Protestant art than that of Roman Catholicism and Eastern Orthodoxy.

 For the benefit of the illiterate, an elaborate iconographic system developed to conclusively identify scenes.
 For example, Saint Agnes depicted with a lamb, Saint Peter with keys, Saint Patrick with a shamrock.
 Each saint holds or is associated with attributes and symbols in sacred art.